Developer-Linus/Digital_Learning_Resources_Management_API/README.md

   - Ensure MySQL server is running.
 - **Migrations not applied properly**
   - Try `python manage.py makemigrations` followed by `python manage.py migrate`.
+### Testing
+- Testing is an essential part of the development process, as it ensures that the project is working as expected and helps catch any bugs or errors.
+- Testing is the process of verifying that the project meets the required specifications and works as expected.
+It involves writing and running tests to ensure that the project's functionality is correct and reliable.
+- To run tests, follow these simple steps:
+(a) Open a terminal or command prompt and navigate to the project directory. <br>
+(b) Type `python manage.py test` and press Enter. <br>
+(c) The tests will run, and you will see the results in the terminal or command prompt. <br>

 ### API Endpoints